 Obviously I wouldn’t recommend anything without giving it a try so last night I had a quick flick through Seaside Tinkered Treasures to see what I could make with what I already had in my house.
 Again a bit of an issue as with two small kids the only time I get to craft is when they are asleep which also means I can’t get out to buy anything!
 I opted for the pleasant dreams catcher, this is obviously my attempt and not the official one in the book!

 I changed Elyse’s instructions to using knots to secure all the fabric (no glue here!) but I’m still pretty pleased with how it turned out!
 The fabric is wrapped and knotted around an embroidery hoop, with more being used to stretch across the hoop and more strands tied on to create the strands at the bottom.
 No vintage fabrics here but I think the striped fabric gives it a nice shabby chic feel that looks seasidey too.

 All in all it’s a very cute book that will make you want to hit the beach for your next craft project and is a great way to help keep that summer feeling going at home when the nights start to draw in.

-  Disclaimer: I recieved a copy of this book for free to review, all opinions remain my own.
+I received a copy of this book for free to review, all opinions remain my own.
 The photos of the dream catcher are my own, the others are as from the book.
 Seaside Tinkered Treasures by Elyse Major, photography by Claire Richardson, published by CICO Books, rrp:£12.99 You can order a copy and look at more gorgeous pictures on their site here.